COVID-19 Vaccines

 According to the CDC, if you are fully vaccinated (i.e., 2 or more weeks following receipt of the second dose in a 2-dose series, or 2 or more weeks following receipt of one dose of a single-dose vaccine) you can:

 However, if you plan to travel, pay close attention to the situation at your international destination before traveling outside the United States.
-Additionally, it is important to note that in the clinical office or clinical space, including hospitals, skilled nursing facilities, clinical home care, assisted living facilities, physical therapy, etc., the practice of mask-wearing, hand washing and social distancing should continue to be maintained.
+Additionally, it is important to note that in the clinical office or clinical space, including hospitals, skilled nursing facilities, clinical home care, assisted living facilities, physical therapy, etc., the practice of mask-wearing, hand washing and social distancing may still be in effect.
+Find out prior to visiting a clinical setting.

 COVID-19 Vaccine Newsroom